luk036/ellipsoid-method/ell-review.md

   \end{array}
 $$

 Let $k’$ denotes $\log( | k | )$.
-By taking the logarithm of the variables, we can transform the above programming into a two-parameter network problem:
+By taking the logarithm of the variables, the aforementioned programming can be transformed into a two-parameter network problem:

 $$
 \begin{array}{ll}